wikimedia/eventgate/README.md

 `Error`.

-Once instantiated with these injected functions, an `Eventbus` instance can be used by calling `process` function with an array of parsed events.
-This function will catch both validation and produce errors, and will return an object with errors for each event grouped by the type of error.
+Once instantiated with these injected functions, an `Eventbus` instance can be used by calling the `process` function with an array of events.  `process` will catch both validation and produce errors, and will return an object with errors for each event grouped by the type of error.
 E.g. if you passed in 3 events, and 1 was valid, 1 was invalid, and another encountered an unknown error, `process`